 His love of the countryside and animals made him the natural choice for fronting such shows as Crufts, One Man and His Dog, Summer Countryfile Diaries, Animal Rescue Live and Animal Rescue Squad for Five and the very popular 'Secret Britain' series.

-He currently presents BBC1's Sunday night hit 'Countryfile ' with Julia Bradbury and writes for the Countryfile magazine.
+He currently presents BBC1's Sunday night hit 'Countryfile ' and writes for the Countryfile magazine.

 As a boy, Matt was a British gymnastic and sports acrobatics champion, later joining the BBC sport team as a world gymnastics presenter and commentator.

-In April 2011 Matt was part of the BBC’s Royal Wedding coverage reporting live from 10 Downing Downing Street, interviewing the Prime Minister and his party guests.
+In April 2011 Matt was part of the BBC’s Royal Wedding coverage reporting live from 10 Downing Street with the Prime Minister and his party guests.

 Matt was also the co-host of Sport Relief 2012: The Mile Show, live on BBC1 in March 2012.
-A regular on Children In Need he recently raised over 1.9 million pounds for the charity with his ‘Rickshaw Challenge.’
-He also took part in the '80 Days Around the World' challenge traveling through Russia, Kazakhstan and Mongolia with his Countryfile co-presenter Julia Bradbury for the charity.
+A regular on Children In Need he has helped raise millions of pounds for the charity with his ‘Rickshaw Challenge.’
+He also took part in the '80 Days Around the World' challenge traveling through Russia, Kazakhstan and Mongolia with Julia Bradbury for the charity.

 Matt's physical ability has allowed him to complete an impressive number of television challenges.
 He trained as a stunt man in Florida; spent a gruelling week with the Royal Marine Commandos, successfully passing their recruits' course and later completed the Para's P Company selection tests.